Review

 Posted in Review

-Most people remember their Grandmothers because they smelt of Violets or Lavender, when I think of my Glam’ma I imagine Gin and cigarette smoke, two of my favourite things!
+Most people remember their grandmothers because they smelled of violets or lavender.
+When I think of my Glam ‘ma, I imagine gin and cigarette smoke, two of my favourite things!
 Femme fatale.
-She was glamorous, worldly, beautiful, graceful, well travelled, she spoke the Queen’s English and...
+She was glamorous, worldly, beautiful, graceful, and well-travelled.
+She spoke the Queen’s English...

 Posted in Review

-They say “a secret’s only a secret once you’ve told someone”.
-So I have a confession to make, jip, I have a crush on Luke Nguyen, I’d record his cooking programmes, he filled my disc space, which was awkward to explain.
-So when we decided to visit Vietnam I rushed out to the nearest Book...
+They say, “a secret’s only a secret once you’ve told someone.”
+I have a confession to make: Jip, I have a crush on Luke Nguyen.
+I’d record his cooking programs, and he filled my disc space, which was awkward to explain.
+When we decided to visit Vietnam, I rushed to the nearest bookstore,...

 Moon over the Sea